therealandroid/SqliteTableGenerator/README.md

-# Sql Tables generator Based on Java Models
+# Generate Create Table SQL scripts with annotations for Android Applications

 ##Description
-This library is used to facilitate the creation of SQL scripts Java-based models representing the tables.
+This library is used to help the creation of SQL scripts Java-based objects that represent the tables.
 With the use of annotations on the attributes is easier to organize and versioning tables.

 ##Table Example